elaye/ofxKUI/README.md

 This mode lets you control a camera with your keyboard, provided that you set a camera using the `setCamera` method.
 When in camera mode, you can use keys to move or rotate the camera.
+The idea is that you can control the camera without moving your fingers from the home row (except for moving forward and backward).
 See the `example-camera` example for a demonstration and more information.

 **command mode [`d`]**